iali17/gazprea-ourapplestory/README.md

-# VCalcBase
+# GazpreaBase
-The base cmake setup for VCalc assignment.
+The base cmake setup for Gazprea assignment.

 Author: Braedy Kuzma (braedy@ualberta.ca)

 # Usage
 ## Installing LLVM
-In this assignment and your final project you will be working with LLVM.
+You will be working with LLVM in this project.
 Due to the complex nature (and size) of the project we did not want to include LLVM as a subproject.
 Therefore, there is some additional setup required to get your build up and running.

 ### On a personal machine
 The first thing you should do is have a look into the `configureLLVM.sh` script